-Veli-Pekka Parkkinen, Christian Wallmann, Michael Wilde, Brendan Clarke, Phyllis Illari, Michael P. Kelly, Federica Russo, Beth Shaw and Jon Williamson: Evaluating Evidence of Mechanisms in Medicine – a handbook for practitioners.
-Version 0.4.
+Veli-Pekka Parkkinen, Christian Wallmann, Michael Wilde, Brendan Clarke, Phyllis Illari, Michael P. Kelly, Federica Russo, Beth Shaw and Jon Williamson: Evaluating Evidence of Mechanisms in Medicine: Principles and Procedures.
+Version 0.5.

 This is a draft version: please do not quote.
 Comments and feedback gratefully appreciated.

 These two publications provide an introduction to the EBM+ approach:

 Clarke B, Gillies D, Illari P, Russo F and Williamson J (2014) ‘Mechanisms and the Evidence Hierarchy’, Topoi 33(2): 339-360.